Land banking: United Kingdom

 Land banking developed in the late 17th Century in the British Isles and was previously the preserve of the landed gentry or real estate developers such as Nicholas Barbon.
-Many reputable listed commercial building companies engage successfully in land banking for future building projects.
+Many reputable commercial building companies engage successfully in land banking for future building projects.
 Companies also purchase land sites and easily divide them into smaller plots, then offer these plots for sale to individual investors.
 This relatively new practice in the UK does not fall under the control of the Financial Conduct Authority.
 Many people are wary of this form of investment as many plot-based land banking companies have failed or been closed down.
-There are currently no audited successes recorded for UK plot-based land banking despite the UK having gone through a major property boom in between 2002 and 2007.
+There are currently no audited successes recorded for UK plot-based land banking despite the UK having gone through a major property boom between 2002 and 2007.

-A landbanking scheme that is a Collective investment scheme is a "regulated activity" for the purposes of the Financial Services and Markets Act 2000 and, according to section 19(1), may only be operated in the UK by a person who is either authorised or exempt.
+A land banking scheme that is a Collective investment scheme is a "regulated activity" for the purposes of the Financial Services and Markets Act 2000 and, according to section 19(1), may only be operated in the UK by a person who is either authorised or exempt.
 Section 26 provides that an agreement made by a person in contravention of this is unenforceable and any sums paid to him may be recovered together with compensation for any loss suffered.
 After recent FCA enforcement of this regulation, many companies selling UK land plots have moved outside of the European Union and only offer land plots to non-UK residents who are not protected by FCA regulations.